نظرًا لإغلاق المكتب ، تم إلغاء جميع المواعيد الخاصه بخدمات قوانين الهجره في المكتب حتى 4 مايو 2020

 Presidential Proclamation Effective April 24, 2020

-The President issued a Proclamation on April 22,2020 suspending immigrant visa holders from entering the United States for 60 days.
-The proclamation is effective at 11:59 p.m.
-ET on April 23, 2020.
+The President issued a Proclamation on April 22, 2020 suspending immigrant visa holders from entering the United States for 60 days.
+The proclamation was original in effect until April 23, 2020, and as of June 22, 2020 was extended to December 31, 2020, subject to review every 60 days.
 The proclamation applies to certain applicants for lawful permanent residency (green cards) who are applying at a consular post abroad and are not exempt.
 This policy does not affect current lawful permanent residents or immigrant visa holders, spouses and minor children of U.S. citizens, military personnel, Special Immigrant Visa applicants or refugee/asylees, amongst others.
 To understand if this affects your family case, please contact our office.

 World Relief provides high quality, compassionate, and affordable immigration legal services to assist immigrants, including refugees and asylees.
 We work to help people navigate the complex immigration system, obtain proper documentation, and reunite family members.